5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 - **IMPORTANT**: When upgrading from macOS Catalina or older to Big Sur and newer, additional preparations are necessary.
 Follow my install instructions [**here**](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/tree/main/macOS_Install)

 #### Recommended macOS version
 Up until recently, my recommendation was macOS Catalina.
-While testing my own instructions for upgrading from macOS Catalina (or older) to Big Sur, I noticed that Big Sur feels snappier and more responsive overall (although benchmarks are slightly lower), so Big Sur is my new recommendation.
+While testing my own instructions for upgrading from macOS Catalina (or older) to Big Sur, I noticed that Big Sur feels snappier and more responsive overall (although benchmarks are slightly lower).

+Big Sur is also the best choice if you're planing to upgrade to macOS Monterey or newer.
+Because macOS 11.3 introduced a virtualization technology which can be used to trick macOS into thinking that it is running in a VM.
+This allows installing and booting macOS 12+ with an unsupported SMBIOS designed for Ivy Bridge CPUs which improves CPU Power Management and also allows installing System Updates which wouldn't be possible otherwise.

 ## Post-Install